-A person who holds a licence, certificate or authorisation required by these Regulations shall present it for inspection upon a request from the Authority or any other person authorised by the Authority.

-49. Change of name

-- (1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate. - (2) The holder shall include with any such request- - (a) the current certificate; and - (b) an original legal document verifying the change of name; - (3) The Authority may change the name on the certificate and issue a replacement certificate; - (4) The Authority shall return to the holder the original documents specified in subregulation 2(b) and retain copies of those documents and return the replaced certificate with an endorsement that it has been cancelled.

-50. Change of address
+(6) The Authority may suspend or revoke the certificate of an approved maintenance organisation that refuses to dismiss from its employment a person convicted under subregulation (5).
+45. Inspection of A person who holds a licence, certificate, licences, approval or authorisation required by these certificates, Regulations shall present it for inspection approval and upon a request from the Authority or any 4.5 authorisation other person authorised by the Authority.
+46. Change of name (1) A holder of a certificate issued under these Regulations may apply to change the name on the certificate.
+(2) The holder shall include with any such request- (a) the current certificate; and (b) an original legal docum verifying the change of name; (3) The Authority may change the name on the certificate and issue a replacement certificate; (4) The Authority shall return to the holder the original documents specified in subregulation 2(b) and retain copies of those documents and return the replaced certificate with an endorsement that it has been cancelled.
+47. (1) A holder of a licence, certificate, Change of approval or authorisation issued under address these Regulations shall notify the